tytydraco/yessleep/out/Clinical_Trial_87_Part_5.md

 It was beauty incarnate.

-Look on my visage, ye mighty, and despair.
+Look upon my visage, ye mighty, and despair.

 Trying to convey what I saw strains my mind to this day.